-Pharmacists can also offer expertise on health eating, obesity and giving up smoking.
+Pharmacists can also offer expertise on healthy eating, obesity and giving up smoking.

 Always read instructions carefully and consult your doctor if the illness continues or becomes more severe.

 The Pharmacy First enables patients to access treatment from their local pharmacy free of charge.

 Conditions currently covered include:

 Oral/ vaginal thrush

-The Northern Ireland Primary Eyecare Assessment and Referral Scheme (PEARS).
-It is a service provided by most Optometry Practices across N. Ireland.
+The Northern Ireland Primary Eyecare Assessment and Referral Scheme (PEARS) is a self referral service provided by most Optometry Practices across N. Ireland.